Toradol (Ketorolac) Explained: Uses, Benefits & More

 How Long Does a Toradol Shot Last?

-You’ll feel the effects of a Toradol shot within minutes after the injection, especially compared to a pill or tablet.
+You’ll feel the effects of a Toradol shot quickly after the injection, especially compared to a pill or tablet.
 This makes it an effective pain reliever.
 It usually takes about six hours for Toradol to wear off.
-Our medical professionals can help determine the best course of treatment for short-term Toradol use that brings you the best results.

 Benefits of Toradol Injections and IVs